-Gains and losses relating to the disposal of know-how, patents and trademarks, etc. are taxable.
+Gains and losses relating to the disposal of know-how, patents and trademarks, etc. are taxable and tax-deductible respectively.

 Gains and losses must be restated at cash values.

 Profits and losses arising from the sale of such intangible assets are calculated as the difference between the cash value of sales proceeds and the written-down value for tax purposes.